-The Department of Safety (NHDOS) Division of State Police Troop G is the lead agency in New Hampshire authorized to administer the Motor Carrier Safety Assistance Program.
+The Department of Safety (NHDOS) Division of State Police Troop G is the lead agency in New Hampshire authorized to administer the Motor Carrier Safety Assistance Program (MCSAP).

 NH State Police (NHSP) Troop G's mission is to develop and implement effective strategies to reduce commercial motor vehicle (CMV) involved crashes resulting in injuries or loss of human life.
-Identifying high risk crash corridors and causation by analyzing data, assists us in utilizing uniform inspections and traffic enforcement activities to target menacing driver behaviors and unsafe commercial motor vehicles.
+Identifying high risk crash corridors and causation by analyzing data assists us in utilizing uniform inspections and traffic enforcement activities to target menacing driver behaviors and unsafe commercial motor vehicles.
 Out of Service commercial motor vehicles and drivers jeopardize the safety of the motoring public on NH roadways.
 Troop G Troopers also augment their crash reduction efforts with education and outreach to the general public and the motor carrier industry.

 New Hampshire has 1.3 million residents, as reported by the U.S. Census Bureau, within 10 counties.
-The southern tier is densely populated where the northern tier is rural and mountainous.
-The northern region borders Canada to the north, Vermont to the west and Maine to the east and serves as the primary location for logging and forestry operations.
+New Hampshire is predominately a rural state with a couple of urbanized areas.
+There are two cities in the southern tier which are densely populated; however, the northern tier is rural and mountainous.
+The northern tier borders the Quebec Province in Canada to the north, Vermont to the west and Maine to the east and serves as the primary location for logging and forestry operations.
 NH is a small state with a large transient CMV population.
 The interstate highways, nearly 300 miles, carry the majority of commercial traffic transporting passengers, hazardous materials and property.

-By implementing the activities set forth in the 2018 CVSP, Troop G's Motor Carrier Enforcement Unit's (MCEU) primary goal is to improve CMV operation safety resulting in less fatal and non-fatal crashes and hazardous material incidents.
+By implementing the activities set forth in our FY 2019 Basic MCSAP, New Entrant Program, and Border Enforcement Program, Troop G's Motor Carrier Enforcement Unit's (MCEU) primary goal is to improve CMV operation safety resulting in less fatal and non-fatal crashes and hazardous material incidents.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation